graphistry/graphistry-cli/hardware-software.md

 ### GPUs & GPU RAM

 Graphistry requires [NVIDIA RAPIDS](https://rapids.ai/)-compatible  GPUs.
-The following GPUs, Pascal and later, are known to work with Graphistry:
+The following GPUs, Pascal and later (Pascal, Tesla, Turing, Volta, RTX) are known to work with Graphistry:

 * P100, V100, RTX
 * ...
 Found both in DGX and DGX2

 The GPU should provide 1+ GB of memory per concurrent user.
 At 4GB of GPU RAM is required, and 12GB+ is recommended.
+For help evaluating GPUs, we recommend reaching out to the Graphistry team or the [RAPIDS.ai community](https://rapids.ai/community.html).

 ### CPU Cores & CPU RAM

 CPU cores & CPU RAM should be provisioned in proportion to the number of GPUs and users:

+* CPU Cores:
+  * Minimum: 4
-* CPU Cores: We recommend 4-6 x86 CPU cores per GPU
+  * Recommended: 8+, with 4-8 x86 CPU cores per GPU
-* CPU RAM: We recommend 6 GB base memory and at least 16 GB total memory for a single GPU system.
-For balanced scaling, 3 GB per concurrent user or 3X the GPU RAM.
+* CPU RAM:
+  * Minimum: 16GB
+  * Recommended: 16GB + 2-3X GPU RAM or 1-3 GB per concurrent user

 ### Multi-GPU, Multi-Node, and Multi-Tenancy